-- Under "Academics" on the left-hand side, click the "Writing Placement Test" link and follow the instructions.
+- Click the "Writing Placement Test" link on the left-hand side and follow the instructions.

-Once you have successfully submitted your essay, you will receive an email sent to your BGSU email account notifying you that BGSU received your test.
+Once you have successfully submitted your essay and revision plan, you will receive an email sent to your BGSU email account notifying you that BGSU received your essay.
 You will learn the results of your essay when you meet with your advisor at SOAR.

 - Once at the placement test site, you will be directed to print out and read three documents: general information about the composition program at BGSU, directions for taking the Placement Test, and a short essay of general interest to college students.